cypress-io/cypress-example-circleci-orb/README.md

           record: true
 ```

-Or you can run without recording on the dashboard
+Or you can run without recording on the dashboard:

 ```yaml
 version: 2.1